nanomq/nanomq/demo/nanomq_zephyr_esp32s3/README.md

     -- -DEXTRA_CONF_FILE=local.conf     # Wi-Fi credentials
 ```

-Without `-d` the build lands next to the app
+Without `-d`, `west build` uses `build/` **relative to the current
-(`demo/nanomq_zephyr_esp32s3/build/`, git-ignored) and `west flash` from
-the repo root picks it up.
-The bring-up record was produced with an
+directory**, not a directory next to the app: run the command above from
+the repo root and the build lands in `build/` there (git-ignored), which
+is also where a bare `west flash` looks for it.
+The bring-up record was
-explicit `-d` into the west workspace instead; pass the same directory to
+produced with an explicit `-d` into the west workspace instead; pass the
-both commands:
+same directory to both commands:

 ```sh
 west build -b esp32s3_devkitc/esp32s3/procpu \